jchips/data-structures-and-algorithms/javascript/trees/README.md

 Challenge 17: I created a queue and added values to the output array as I dequeued them from the queue.
 If the node that was dequeued had any children, they were all added to the queue.
 The Big-O for the breadthFirst() function is O(n) time and space.

+Challenge 18: I created a new K-ary tree and then made as it a copy of the given tree but with fizzbuzz values instead.
+The Big-O for the fizzBuzzTree() function is O(n) time and space. n is the amount of nodes in the given tree.
+It uses additional space by creating a new tree.
+I made one for binary trees as well in the `index.js` file.

 ## Solution

-Challenge 15: Run my code by making an instance of the BinaryTree or BinarySearchTree class I made.
-Add nodes to the BinaryTree by making instances of the Node class.
-Then you can use the methods I made for the classes and console.log the outputs if the method returns anything.
+Challenge 15: Run code by making an instance of the `BinaryTree` or `BinarySearchTree` class.
+Add nodes to the BinaryTree by making instances of the `Node` class.
+Then use the methods for the classes and `console.log()` the outputs to see the results if the method returns anything.
 Example:

     const BinaryTree = require('./index');
     const binaryTree = new BinaryTree(new Node(5));